mohaarts/pic/README.md

 # edge-pic
-Sharing Some of Microsoft Edge Browser Daily Background
+Sharing Some of Microsoft Edge Browser Daily Background and Bing wallpapers